-9 Days London Itinerary on and off the Beaten Track
+9 Days London Itinerary on and off the Beaten Path

-If you are planning a longer trip around England this complete England travel guide will come in handy.
+If you are planning a more extended trip around England, this complete England travel guide will come in handy.

-When my friend and I started planning, we decided to take it easy and not be rushing around.
+When my friend and I started planning, we decided to take it easy and not rush around.

 And although we wanted to see as much as possible, we tried to find a good balance between exploring and resting, considering that when I say resting, it meant sitting at a cafe’ and working at our gigs, being the two of us digital workers, there’s never a dull moment, meaning never a real vacation.